thomasmf/nomenine-defunct/documentation/examples/fibonacci.md

         ::::			[137:NUMBER 610.000000]
         0000	r->value	[636:CLOSURE]

-Notice how 'first-100' is *not* calculated when it is defined.
+Notice how **first-100** is *not* calculated when it is defined.
 This set is a generator and it is generated every time it is used.
-This also goes for sets produced by 'filter'.
+This also goes for sets produced by **filter**.
 To convert a generator into a list, simply merge it to a list like this:

         ( [] merge ( first-100 ) )